-Sesame Workshop Bangladesh (popularly known as ‘Sisimpur’) came to us with a problem in 2016.
+Sesame Workshop Bangladesh (popularly known as ‘Sisimpur’) came to Light of Hope with a challenge in 2016.
 They were running a project called ‘Play Safe with Sisimpur’.
 The objective of the project was to aware and educate young children and their parents about childhood injury prevention.
 In Bangladesh, drowning is the second largest cause of childhood death under 5 years old.
 Every year, 14500 children died in Bangladesh due to drowning.
 Sisimpur initiated the project called ‘Play Safe with Sisimpur’ to teach children and their mothers about various safety measures and techniques.

 To implement the project at the field level they partnered with Village Education Resource Center (VERC) to go to 100 schools and 100 communities (parents) to educate and aware children about different types of injury and how to prevent those.
 The project location was in Raypura, Narsingdi district.
 They had all these amazing videos of Tuktuki, Shiku, Halum and Ikri that were being aired on BTV and RTV.
 But how to bring those amazing audio-visual contents to children at schools and to parents in the communities in rural areas?